MA MSt DPhil (Oxon), OBE

-Melinda read Literae Humaniores at St Anne’s College, Oxford, followed by two years as Research Assistant to Professor Keith Hopkins, with whom she collaboratively authored a chapter of his book Death and Renewal (Cambridge, 1983).
-She then decided to try life outside academia, working first in overseas development and subsequently in a series of leadership roles in UK health charities and public bodies, for which she was appointed OBE in 2003.
+I read Literae Humaniores at St Anne’s College, Oxford, followed by two years as Research Assistant to Professor Keith Hopkins, with whom I collaboratively authored a chapter of his book Death and Renewal (Cambridge, 1983).
+I then decided to try life outside academia, working first in overseas development and subsequently in a series of leadership roles in UK health charities and public bodies, for which I was appointed OBE in 2003.

 I returned to academic life in 2009.
 My doctoral research, undertaken at Christ Church, Oxford, brought together both strands of my career in a study of the 1st century Greek doctor Rufus of Ephesus’s unique treatise on the importance of questioning patients about all aspects of their life and condition.

 I am passionate about making Classics appealing and accessible to all who want to study it, no matter what background they come from, and regardless of any previous experience of ancient Greek and/or Latin.
 At Harris Manchester I have been responsible for the expansion of our Classics programme to include Literae Humaniores as well as Joint Schools courses, and for the introduction of Active Greek and Latin, whereby we teach grammar and texts by speaking the languages during classes.
 For beginners, this method noticeably speeds up the process of language acquisition; for those who already know Greek and/or Latin, it offers a route to real fluency; and it’s also, for students and tutors alike, enormously enjoyable.

 I am Senior Member of the Oxford Ancient Languages Society, and Chair of Oxford Latinitas, both of which offer immersive teaching of Latin and ancient Greek to enable people from all backgrounds to access the ancient languages with ease and fluency.